- Family: Cobitidae

 Clown Loach Tank size

-You need to provide clown loach with plenty of space to grow, as they can grow quite large.
-Keep in mind, too, that clown loach can live for several years, meaning you will need to place and set-up their aquariums with this longevity in mind.
+You need to provide clown loach with plenty of space to grow, as they can grow to an average of 12 inches.
+Small tanks WILL stunt the growth of your clown loaches, possibly leading to a shortened lifespan.
+Keep in mind, too, that clown loach can live for many years, meaning you will need to place and set up their aquariums with this longevity in mind.

-Your clown loaches will also need a filter.
+Your clown loaches will also need a powerful filter.
 They need a large amount of current in their tanks to simulate their natural environment.
-Provide either a power head or a large hang-on-back filter.
+Provide either a powerhead or a large hang-on-back filter.